JH-A-Kim/JH-A-Kim/README.md

 ## About Me

 I'm a passionate software developer with a love for creating innovative solutions and learning new technologies.
-I specialize in full-stack web development and have experience with various programming languages and frameworks.
+I specialize in DevOps and Site Reliability Engineering and have experience with various programming languages and frameworks.
 I am also SFU's GitHub Campus Expert so feel free to bring any GitHub questions to me!

 - 🌱 I’m currently learning [React, Node.js].
 - 💬 Ask me about [SKT T1].